Juice (1992 film)

-Juice is a 1992 American crime thriller film directed by Ernest R. Dickerson, and written by Dickerson and Gerard Brown.
-It stars Omar Epps, Tupac Shakur, Jermaine Hopkins and Khalil Kain.
-The film touches on the lives of four black youths growing up in Harlem, following their day-to-day activities, their struggles with police harassment, rival neighborhood gangs and their families.
+Juice is a 1992 American crime thriller film directed by Ernest R. Dickerson (in his directorial debut), written by Dickerson and Gerard Brown, and starring Omar Epps, Tupac Shakur, Jermaine Hopkins, and Khalil Kain.
+It follows four black youths growing up in Harlem, following their day-to-day activities, their struggles with police misconduct, rival neighborhood gangs, and their families.

-The film is the writing and directing debut of Dickerson and features Shakur in his acting debut.
-The film was shot in New York City, mainly in the Harlem area, in 1991.
+The film marked the first acting role for Epps, Kain, and Shakur.
+It was shot in Harlem in 1991.

 Plot

 Roland Bishop, Quincy "Q" Powell, Raheem Porter, and Eric "Steel" Thurman are four teenage African-American friends growing up together in Harlem.
 They regularly skip school, instead spending their days hanging out at Steel's apartment, at a neighborhood arcade, and also a record store where they steal LPs for Q's DJ interests.
 They are also harassed daily by the police and a Puerto Rican gang led by Radames.

 Fed up with the harassment he and his friends have endured, Bishop decides that the group must go on to do bigger things in order to win respect.
 However, Q is unsure if he wants to become involved in a life of crime.
 One night, under Bishop's persistence, the friends decide to rob a local convenience store owned by Fernando Quiles.

 However, Q is unsure of the plan, and also fears that it will affect his chances of participating in a DJ competition which he has yearned to compete in for years, although he is eventually pressured by his friends.
 During the robbery, Bishop fatally shoots Quiles in the head, and the group flees the scene.

 The four then gather in an abandoned building where they argue over the evening's events; Q, Raheem and Steel are angry at Bishop for killing Quiles, and Raheem demands that Bishop give the gun to him.
 However, Bishop resists, and a struggle ensues before Bishop shoots Raheem dead.
 Panicking, Bishop, Q and Steel flee to another building, where Bishop threatens to kill Q and Steel if they reveal to anybody that he murdered Raheem.
+The detectives question and interrogate Q, Bishop and Steel about the murder of Quiles and Raheem, Bishop lies and tells the detectives that Radames killed Raheem.

-Q and Steel realize that Bishop is beginning to become addicted to the thrill of killing, and they agree to give Bishop as wide a berth as possible.
-However, while attending Raheem's funeral, they find Bishop there, who goes as far as to comfort Raheem's mother (Lauren Jones) and promise to find his killer.
+Q and Steel realize that Bishop has become addicted to the thrill of killing, and they agree that Bishop is dangerous and to stay as far away from him as possible.
+However, while attending Raheem's funeral, they find Bishop there, who goes as far as to comfort Raheem's mother and sister, and promises to find his killer.
 While Q and Steel are mostly able to avoid Bishop, he eventually finds and confronts them, questioning their loyalty.
+Radames and his gang confronts and attacks Bishop.